actoron/jadex/docs/android/05 PlatformApp - ClientApp Separation.md

 **Important:** Currently, it is only possible to develop Jadex ClientApps using maven!

-Before you can start developing, please follow steps 1-3 from [here](02%20Installation)  to install Eclipse and the Android SDK.
+Before you can start developing, please follow steps 1-3 from *02 Installation*  to install Eclipse and the Android SDK.

 ### Using the ClientApp example